Like any relatively new industry, street food is evolving. So what are the food trends for 2023?

 - The growth of digital platforms

 1. Pop-up experiential marketing

-What better way to capture attention and get in front of thousands of people than branding a food truck and its food and drink packaging at a festival with a logo or message.
+What better way to capture attention and get in front of thousands of people than branding a food truck and its food and drink packaging at a festival with a logo or message?

-Street food vendors are therefore increasing working with these companies.
+Street food vendors are therefore increasingly working with these companies.
 And as the street food industry evolves, you will more likely see over the coming years food trucks and food stalls branded with third-party logos and messages.

 Here are a few companies already offering this service: